MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almaccelerator.md

 ### Users and permissions

-You'll need the following users and permissions in Microsoft Power Platform and Azure Active Directory (Azure AD)<!--note from editor: Edit okay?-->:
+You'll need the following users and permissions in Microsoft Power Platform and Azure Active Directory (Azure AD):

 - A licensed Power Apps user with the System Administrator role in the environment where ALM Accelerator for Makers will be deployed.
     >[!NOTE]